The Pros and Cons of Intermittent Fasting for Women Over 60

 Intermittent Fasting is a dieting approach that involves alternating periods of eating with periods of fasting.

-During the eating period, we consume the necessary calories that our body needs while in the “fed” state.
+During the eating period, you eat or drink the calories that your body needs while in the “feed” state.

-This is the time when our body is busy digesting and absorbing the nutrients from the food we consume.
+This is when your body is busy digesting and absorbing the nutrients from the food you eat.

 On the other hand, during the “fasted state,” our body triggers the use of fat stores as an energy source.

-This approach can help us burn body fat and lose weight without restricting our calorie intake.
+This approach can help you burn body fat and lose weight without restricting your calorie intake.

 4 Main Methods for Intermittent Fasting